William7786/Code-Refractor/README.md

 Added section elements in the main section of the document.
 Changed div to figure in the main section of the document.
 Fixed spelling error in link.
-Reorganized css to fit semantic stucture
+Reorganized css to fit semantic stucture.
+Added sufficient img alternatives.
+![file:///C:/Users/12522/Pictures/Camera%20Roll/Horiseon-Social-Solutions.png]